 2. Identify influencers.

 Influencer marketing is a popular strategy these days—and for good reason.
-It allows to leverage the voice of an influencer who already has the ear of your best buyers.
-It’s a no brainer.
+It allows you to leverage the voice of an influencer who already has the ear of your best buyers.
+It’s a no-brainer.
 Start by identifying social media influencers who speak to your buyer personas.
 Then, see if you can form a partnership to leverage your products or content.

 Check out our blog posts about influencer marketing to learn more: